 This course addresses the various roles museums play in society, accentuating the position of the museum as a significant cultural institution whose form and very existence depends upon a rich interchange with its community, local and global.
 It is designed largely as a series of invited lectures by museum professionals such as museum directors, curators, donors, fundraisers, docent trainers, web designers etc., with both theoretical and practical knowledge of museums.
 These lectures, combined with weekly readings, will serve as springboards for individual analysis and class discussion.

-This course provides the student with a thorough background in the history of collections, collecting, and private and public display of objects from a European perspective, with some comparison to non-Western habits of collecting.
-Issues addressed include the concept of collecting and systems of classifying in Europe and America; the relationship between collecting, classifying and the birth of museums; the role of travel in the formation of collections; and the shaping of taste and religious, cultural, political and financial impacts on the display of collections in museum contexts.
-Visits to historical collections form an integral part of the course.
+This course provides the student with a survey of the history of collections, collecting, and private and public display of objects from antiquity to the present.
+Issues addressed include the relationship between collecting, classifying and the birth of museums, the role of travel and conquest in the formation of collections, and the shaping of taste and religious, cultural, political and financial impacts on the display of collections in museum contexts.
+Visits to historical collections are an integral part of the course.
+Offered fall semester.

 This course provides a basic understanding of how modern museums are structured, administered and financed in various parts of the world while offering leadership and management skills at various levels of the museum hierarchy.
 Some issues to be addressed include what makes an effective non-profit leader and manager, potential controversies and legal problems that can arise in museums and developing strategies for dealing with them, operational issues, growth potential, and strategic planning and capital expense budgeting in a museum context.

 Art and Objects in Museums and in Context